Visual Effects for Film, TV and Animation (Postgraduate Diploma, L9, 60 ECTS)

 3D Modeler, Texture Artist, Character Designer, Lighter, Compositor, Matchmove artist, Animator, Rigger, Matte Painting, Concept Artist, CG Supervisor, VFX Supervisor.

-This programme will commence in October 2022 and run for a duration of 9 months in TUS Clonmel campus.
+This programme will commence in September and run for a duration of 9 months in a blended format both Online and On Campus at TUS Clonmel

 Number of Weeks: 30